Keeping your Passions within Due Bounds

 The Compasses are a symbol vital to understanding Freemasonry.
 As the Compasses are used to draw the arcs and curves needed by a builder, we must use them to draw the arcs and curves that symbolically serve as guidelines beyond which we should not venture.

 Another use of the word Compass fittingly describes an instrument by which to find your way.
-Use of this Compass lets us use magnetic North as a baseline from which all other directions can be discovered.
+The use of this Compass lets us use magnetic North as a baseline from which all other directions can be discovered.
 One uses his “internal” Compass to direct his behavior.
-This can be done with a strong sense of right and wrong, and enable the user to use the tool at his disposal as a baseline from which a course of moral righteousness can be followed, if that is the desired outcome.
+This can be done with a strong sense of right and wrong, and enable the user to use the tool at his disposal as a baseline from which a course of moral righteousness can be followed if that is the desired outcome.
 As Freemasonry is a system of morality, that is the direction that anyone seeking to join our Fraternity, or anyone already within, should strive to maintain.

 The Compasses, well known as a symbol for our Order, must be used by a true Freemason to circumscribe his desires and keep his passions within due bounds.